morgoe/yogaruka/terms/general.md

 ### Private Yoga Classes

 For all private classes we have a strict 24-hour cancellation policy.
-If you do not cancel via phone or email or change your appointment within 24 hours, or if you do not attend your session, you will be charged 50% of the full fee.
+If you do not cancel via phone or email or change your appointment within 24 hours, or if you do not attend your session, you will be charged the full fee.

-The booking confirmation and appointment reminder emails you receive are the date and time for which you will be charged.
+Bringing extra participants to your private session will incur an extra of 25% per person to the total.
+(Practically, a private class for two will cost 1,25 times more than a private class for one.
+A private class for three will cost 1,56 times more than a private class for one.
+A private class for four will cost 1,95 times more.)

+All private classes that are taken as 10-class packs are subject to the same conditions as the group class passes: they are 3 months valid; they can under no circumstance be exchanged, transferred, or refunded.

 ### Intake Forms